MITLibraries/solenoid/docs/README.md

   * If you want to send email to real liaisons and the scholcomm moira list, set this
   * If it is anything else, or unset, emails will be sent to settings.ADMINS only
   * This allows for testing email in a production-like environment without spamming people
+* `heroku pg:backups:schedule DATABASE_URL --at "02:00" --app mitlibraries-solenoid`
+  * Or whatever time/app/database color name is relevant to you
+  * The Heroku docs say `--at "{time} {timezone}"` but that doesn't seem to work
 * For OAuth2:
   * `heroku config:set DJANGO_MITOAUTH2_KEY=<your MIT OAuth key>`
   * `heroku config:set DJANGO_MITOAUTH2_SECRET=<your MIT OAuth secret>`